Squares (crisps)

-Squares formerly known as Square and Square Crisps are a British brand of square-shaped crisps made by Walkers, a subsidiary of PepsiCo.
-They were originally made by The Smith's Snackfood Company.
+Squares, formerly known as Square and Square Crisps, are a British brand of square-shaped crisps made by Walkers, a subsidiary of PepsiCo, and sold in Britain.
+They were originally made by Smiths Food Group.

 History

-The crisps have been around since at least the 1980s and went under the name of Square Crisps.
+The crisps have been around since at least 1978 and went under the name of Square Crisps.
 Several of their advertisements featured the comedian Lenny Henry and were marketed with slogans such as "more of a crunch than a crisp" and "the crisp that isn't a crisp".
 Following PepsiCo's acquisition of both Walkers and Smiths in 1989 Square Crisps were renamed to simply Square, and labelled as potato snacks.

 The product remained under the Smiths brand years after its fellow products Quavers and Monster Munch were moved to the Walkers brand.
 In January 2001, Walkers announced to relaunch Square, and would transition it from the Smiths brand to the Walkers brand.
 The name of the crisps was changed to Squares shortly afterward.